Tainted\\Coders

 We spawned an outer box and our child was placed inside it according to the layout rules of the parent.

 Even though your nodes have Transform and GlobalTransform you should never modify them directly.
-Always set your nodes position through the layout defined in its Style.
+Always set your nodes position through the layout and style properties inside the Node.

 Displaying some text